 This short film also encapsulates the offering at Run.
 Coed y Brenin and the atmosphere of this special race.

-Entry for the 2017 event opens on 1st of September, 2016 at 9am and we expect the 1200 places to fill up fast.
+Entries for the 2022 event are open and we expect the 1100 places to fill up fast.
 This will be a strict limit for the event, and we won’t be repeating any windows for entry – when they are gone, they are gone.

-Priced at £26 for the half marathon and £36 for the full marathon (plus online booking fee and NRW facilities fee) we feel that the Salomon Trail Marathon Wales still represents one of the best value-for-money events on the race calendar.
+Priced at £32 for the half marathon and £40 for the full marathon (plus online booking fee) we feel that the Salomon Trail Marathon Wales still represents one of the best value-for-money events on the race calendar.

 For refunds, deferrals and cancellation policies please consult our Ts & Cs page